-A total of 18 unique PIT tagged steelhead were detected on OKC from the fall of 2018 through the spring of 2019.
+Total spawning estimates for steelhead in British Columbia were calculated the same as in the Washington portion of the subbasin, only using tags from the representitively marked Priest Rapids Dam sample group and expanded by the mark rate of 0.2131.
+Five tagged steelhead were detected in nsax (Vaseux Creek), four of natural-origin and one hatchery steelhead (Table A-1).
+Those tags were expanded by the mark rate to 19 natural-origin and 5 hatchery steelhead.
+A total of one PRD marked steelhead (1 natural, 0 hatchery) were only detected on OKC or in the Penticton Channel and those tags were expanded to five natural-origin and 0 hatchery steelhead.
+These fish likely spawned in the mainstem question.
 All adult steelhead detected on arrays upstream of that point were previously detected on OKC, so we assumed a 100% detection efficiency for this brood-year.
-Two of those PIT tagged steelhead were detected at a newly installed array in the Penticton Channel, just dowstream of Okanagan Lake (current anadromous barrier).
-Total spawning estimates for steelhead in British Columbia were calculated the same as in the Washington portion of the subbasin, only using tags from the representitively marked Priest Rapids Dam sample group and expanded by the mark rate of 0.2218 for brood-year 2019.

-Four tagged steelhead were detected in n^cax^wlqax^wiya (Vaseux Creek), two of natural-origin and two hatchery steelhead.
-Those tags were expanded to 9 natural-origin and 9 hatchery steelhead.
-A total of seven PRD marked steelhead (5 natural-origin, 3 hatchery) were only detected on OKC or in the Penticton Channel and those tags were expanded to 23 natural-origin and 14 hatchery steelhead.
-These fish likely spawned in the mainstem qawsitkw (Okanagan River), or potentially in another small stream that did not have a PIT antenna in operation.
-No tagged steelhead were detected in either Shuttleworth or akłx^wmina?
-(Shingle) Creeks.
-Although no steelhead from the PRD mark group were detected in aksk^wək^want (Inkaneep Creek), two natural-origin steelhead marked at other locations were detected, and added to the total spawning estimate of 34 natural-origin and 23 hatchery steelhead in British Columbia in 2019 (Table A-1).
-The average number of steelhead spawning in the British Columbia portion of the subbasin over the last seven years (2013-2019) was 25 natural-origin and 13 hatchery steelhead (Table A-2).
+No tagged steelhead were detected in in aksk wak ant (Inkaneep), Shuttleworth or akk wmina? or (Shingle) Creeks.
+The total spawning estimate was 24 natural-origin and 5 hatchery steelhead in British Columbia in 2020 (Table A-2).
+The average number of steelhead spawning in the British Columbia portion of the subbasin over the last eight years (2013-2020) was 25 natural-origin and 12 hatchery steelhead.